3.8.1 Resource Provider Family Assessment Recording Outline

 - Foster children shall not be permitted to sleep in finished basement bedrooms or in bedrooms above the second floor of a single family dwelling unless suitable provision has been made for heating, ventilation, and humidity control and all exits from these bedrooms have been approved by the division.

 - At night a responsible adult shall sleep within call of the foster children.

 - Foster children of the opposite sex, who are six (6) years of age or older, shall not sleep in the same room.
 The best interest of the child in terms of safety and appropriateness must be considered with the age of any child.

-- Except as provided in subsection (6) below, foster children shall not sleep in the bedroom of an adult age twenty-one (21) years and older.
+- Foster children shall not sleep in the bedroom of an adult age twenty-one (21) years and older.

 - Foster children two (2) years of age or older shall not sleep in the bedroom of the foster parents except for special temporary care, such as during a child’s illness.
 Foster children should never sleep in a bed with foster parents.